statoscope/statoscope/packages/stats-validator-plugin-webpack/docs/rules/restricted-packages.md

-# Restricted packages
+# Restricted Packages Rule

-Ensures that bundle doesn't use specified packages.
+Ensures that bundle doesn't include specified packages.

-Fails validation if some of specified packages has used by the bundle.
+Fails validation if some of specified packages are used by the bundle.

 ## Example